-- Interested in being tested for COVID-19?
-Use this NYSDOH screening tool to share your symptoms and pre-register for testing.
+- Use this NYSDOH screening tool to share your symptoms and pre-register for testing.

 - Find a test site near you: Enter your address and find locations that provide coronavirus testing.

 - Fees: At test sites run by New York State, there is never any charge for your test.
 If using a private, local government, or non-profit testing site, confirm any applicable fees in advance with your health insurer and test site.

 - Nassau County: offers free COVID-19 testing for residents at 5 Federally Qualified Health Centers (FQHC): Westbury, Elmont, Freeport, Hempstead, Roosevelt.
 By appointment only – call 516-396-7500.

 - Town of Hempstead: Drive through rapid testing at Mount Sinai South Nassau in Oceanside for residents of the town of Hempstead.
 By appointment only – 516-390-2888.

 COVID-19 Antibody Screening for New York City Residents